Nature Cat

-Nature Cat is an educational animated children's television series that aired from November 25, 2015, to January 2, 2024, on PBS Kids and is aimed at children aged 3–8.
-The series follows the adventures of four main characters: Nature Cat, Hal the Dog, Squeeks the Mouse, and Daisy the Bunny.
+Nature Cat is an educational animated children's television series that aired from November 25, 2015, to January 2, 2024, on PBS Kids and is aimed at preschoolers and early elementary children aged 3 to 8.
+The series follows the adventures of four main characters, Nature Cat, Hal the Dog, Daisy the Bunny, and Squeeks the Mouse.
 The show has been nominated for a Daytime Emmy Award for "Outstanding Writing in an Animated Program".
 The series debut in November achieved nearly 3.7 million viewers, and by March it has achieved 69 million video streams across online platforms.

-As of October 2016, Nature Cat has been renewed for a second and third season.
-The second season premiered on January 1, 2018, while the third season premiered on April 18, 2019.
+In October 2016, Nature Cat was renewed for a second and third season.
+The second season premiered on January 1, 2018, while the third premiered on April 18, 2019.
 In 2021, the show was renewed for a fourth and fifth season.
-The fourth season premiered on May 9, 2022, while the fifth and final season premiered on April 17, 2023.
+The fourth premiered on May 9, 2022, and the fifth and final season premiered on April 17, 2023.
+The series has aired five standalone specials, with the newest releasing on April 3, 2025.